 Enjoy 20 percent off the Brazilian Blowout treatment if you’re a first-timer!

 A one-stop shop for smoothening treatments, blonde highlights and haircuts, Kelture Aveda Lifestyle Spa Salon is popular with expats and locals for its non-damaging Aveda hair services.
 The chic and centrally-located salon has a team of creative stylists who are known for treating all types of hair – including blondes and those with frizzy hair.

-My hair was shampooed twice, first with a mild and gently cleansing shampoo, then with a smoothening shampoo to soften it with a luxurious lather.
-By this time, my hair smelled fabulous and I already felt very pampered.
-The first step of the treatment is a protein spray that’s massaged into the locks in sections, to help open the cuticles, strengthen the hair and repair it at the same time.
-A warm 15-minute steam followed to activate the ingredients.
+If you’re trying to keep your thick and your wavy mane under control, try Kelture’s two-step Aveda hair repair treatment ($165, 90 minutes).
+It starts with shampoo, followed by a protein spray that’s massaged into the locks in sections to help open the cuticles, strengthen the hair and repair it all at once.
+A warm 15-minute steam follows to activate the ingredients.
 Step two is a hair mask to reduce unwanted volume and deeply condition.
-The mask is used together with a moisturising oil to help further saturate the hair with intense moisture and seal in all the goodness.
+The mask is used together with a moisturising oil to help further saturate the hair with moisture and seal in all the goodness.
 After another 15 minutes of steaming, the treatment is rinsed out and you’re treated to a fabulous blowout!
 The results?
 Smoother, less frizzy and more manageable tresses.

 Your secret solutions

 When we asked you lot on Facebook how you all cope with the humidity, we received lots of weird and wonderful tips.
 From homemade recipes to slimy showers, you’ve all tried and tested these interesting (and affordable) tricks.
 And, not ones to keep secrets, we’re sharing the good stuff with the rest of you so we can all have a crack at finding the perfect anti-frizz solution.

 Jennifer Jenkinson Cormier